cbcrg/tcoffee/docs/tcoffee_manual.rst

 **************************************************************************************
-Combining protein 2D and 3D structural information in your Multiple Sequence Alignment
+Combining Protein 2D and 3D Structural Information In Your Multiple Sequence Alignment
 **************************************************************************************
 Using structural information when aligning sequences is very useful.
 The reason is that structures diverge slower than sequences.
 As a consequence, one may still find a discernable homology between two sequences that have been diverging for so long that their sequences have evolved beyond recognition.
 Yet, when assembling the correct structure based MSA, you will realize that these sequences contain key conserved residues that a simple alignment procedure was unable to reveal.
 We show you in this section how to make the best of T-Coffee tools to incorporate structural information in your alignment.